sumo-digital-academy/playbuffer/.github/README.md

 # Spy Wire
-A single-header C++ library for making simple 2D games
+A simple shoot-em-up example using the GameObject manager.

  ![](/.github/images/SpyWire.gif)